vistuleB/vxml/README.md

 ## What's there

-Here is a dumbed-down version of the VXML type:
+Here is a simplifie version of the VXML type:

 ```
 pub type VXML {